Eden1011/funny-app/README.md

     # Extract regions of interest with appropriate padding
 ```

-**Why 81 points over 68**: Those additional 13 landmarks provide better face detection in hats.
-(Additional landmarks are on the forehead)

 ### Challenge 2: Developing Reliable Smile Detection
-**The Problem**: Initial smile detection attempts were completely unreliable - triggering on speech, yawning, and other non-smile facial expressions.
+**The Problem**: Initial smile detection attempts were unreliable and jittery.

 **Evolution of the solution**: